-Figure 21.
-Astrometric residuals in u (left panel) and v (center panel) directions, with the E and B-modes of the two-point correlation function (right panel).
-There are coherent residuals, but without the wave-like pattern seen in Figure 20, and the correlation function has significant values for both E and B-modes.
+Figure 20.
+Residuals in du (left panel) and dv (center panel) directions, with the E and B-modes of the two-point correlation function (right panel).
+There are coherent residuals, but without the wave-like patter seen in Figure 19, and the correlation function has significant values for both E and B-modes.